 Our first taster day in 2019 will be for Year 12 students and take place on 11th April.
 It will celebrate the Year of the Periodic Table and will feature a lecture and hands-on laboratory session.
 See here for the 2019 event programme.
 The Year 13 Taster Day will take place in October, and registration will open in May.

 In addition to this we run workshops for events organised by our Admissions, Recruitment and Marketing department – in the last year we ran workshops as part of the "Bringing Scientists to You", the East Norfolk Triple Science Network event and Student Life Sciences Conferences at the John Innes centre, and the five day Headstart Summer School.

 Community University Engagement (CUE)

-UEA has a small dedicated Community University Engagement team, Julie Bounford and Ruth Selwyn-Crome, who are on hand to advise staff and students about different aspects of their engagement activity including ideas, planning, evaluation and impact.
+UEA has a small dedicated Community University Engagement team who are on hand to advise staff and students about different aspects of their engagement activity including ideas, planning, evaluation and impact.
 Financial and practical assistance is also available via a Small Expenses Fund and the loan of equipment such as audio recorders.
 You can find more information and case studies on the Community University Engagement website.